 Get Your Domain

-One of a businesses most valuable assets is its name.
+One of an organisation’s most valuable assets is its name.
 So, get your domain name.
 Even if you’re not going to use it.
 Buy it so no one else can.
 Registering a domain name is really easy and it’s not expensive.
 Here at Blacknight we generally charge €5.99 for .IE and .COM, €9.99 for .ORG and €6.49 for .ME (all these rates are for the first year).
 You can do a quick and easy domain search right here and see what’s available.